public-awesome/cw-ics721/README.md

 accept NFTs delivered by the proxy address.
 This proxy interface is very minimal and enables very flexible rate limiting and filtering.
 Currently, per-collection rate limiting is implemented.
-Users of this ICS721 contract are enchouraged to implement their own filtering regimes and may add them to the [proxy repository](https://github.com/arkprotocol/cw721-proxy) so that others may use them.
+Users of this ICS721 contract are encouraged to implement their own filtering regimes and may add them to the [proxy repository](https://github.com/arkprotocol/cw721-proxy) so that others may use them.